Moving to & Living in Ibiza

 As a UK expat who was in just that situation some years ago, I would like to share with you some information about the wonderful island of Ibiza as a potential place to move to and live.

-Of course it is not perfect, nowhere is, and it does have a few "challenges" one way and another, but if you are meant to be here you will know straight away and you will grow to love the "Ibizan ways" along with the lifestyle, I promise.
+Of course it is not perfect, nowhere is, and it does have a few "challenges" one way and another.
+However, if you are meant to be here, you will know straight away and you will grow to love the "Ibizan ways" along with the lifestyle, I promise.

-A small island located about 60 miles off the coast of mainland Spain.
-It is part of a group of four islands called the Balearic Islands by the English, or "Islas Baleares" by the Spanish, and which encompasses Ibiza, Mallorca, Minorca and the tiny island of Formentera.
+Ibiza is a small island located about 60 miles off the coast of mainland Spain.
+It is part of a group of four islands called the Balearic Islands by the English, or "Islas Baleares" by the Spanish.
+It includes Ibiza, Mallorca, Minorca and the tiny island of Formentera.